Quantum Healing Pathways

 Legal and Ethical Issues

-The practice of traditional Korean healing, like any healthcare discipline, can encounter legal and ethical issues, such as those related to licensure, professional competency, informed consent, and responsibility to patients.
+The practice of this approach, like any healthcare discipline, can encounter legal and ethical issues, such as those related to licensure, professional competency, informed consent, and responsibility to patients.
 Regulatory frameworks and professional standards are in place to minimize these concerns.

 Sustainability and Conservation of Medicinal Species